 - First and foremost, IT outsourcing is a strategic partnership between two parties, each of whom has a varying level of responsibility.

 - Secondly, each new project follows a set of standard IT engagement steps, aimed at clarifying requirements, setting expectations, and gaining alignment on the outcome.

 - Finally, IT engagement models are scoped and bounded, with a clear set of deliverables and commitments and both ends.

-Let’s say you have shortlisted an IT outsourcing vendor.
+That said, before selecting an appropriate service model, you need to go through all the engagement steps with your shortlisted IT outsourcing vendor.
 What happens next?
 How do you set the right direction for the outsourcing relationship?
 Let’s dwell on this.

 5 Standard Engagement Steps for New Outsourcing Clients